Shr3yash/EmbedroW/README.md

     <img src="myLogos/EmbedroW_Logo.png" alt="Logo">
   </a>

-  <h3 align="center">A tool to visualize higher dimensional data and Word Embeddings</h3>
+  <h3 align="center">A t-SNE projector for higher dimensional data and Word Embeddings</h3>

   <p align="center">
    This project is a tool to setup and utilize the standalone version of Tensorflow Embedding Projector.